fabric8io/docker-maven-plugin/doc/intro.md

 Multiple containers can be managed at once, which can be linked together or share data via volumes.
 Containers are created and started with the `docker:start` goal and stopped and destroyed with the `docker:stop` goal.
-For integration tests both goals are typically bound to the the `pre-integration-test` and `post-integration-test` phase, respectively.
+For integration tests, both goals are typically bound to the `pre-integration-test` and `post-integration-test` phase, respectively.
 It is recommended to use the [`maven-failsafe-plugin`](http://maven.apache.org/surefire/maven-failsafe-plugin/) for integration testing in order to stop the docker container even when the tests fail.

-For proper isolation, container exposed ports can be dynamically and flexibly mapped to local host ports.
+For proper isolation, container exposed ports can be dynamically and flexibly mapped to localhost ports.
 It is easy to specify a Maven property which will be filled in with a dynamically assigned port after a container has been started.
-This can then be used as parameter for integration tests to connect to the application.
+This can then be used as a parameter for integration tests to connect to the application.

 ### Configuration